Why are performing arts important?

-The performing arts are one way children can develop their creative skills.
-There are no wrong answers and everyone is actively encouraged to express new and alternative opinions.
+The performing arts are great for helping children to develop their creative skills.
+There are no wrong answers, and everyone is actively encouraged to express new and alternative opinions.
 In fact, the performing arts can improve and develop many different skills, all of which will play a big role in adult life.
-We take a look at what they are.

 Forming new opinions and perspectives